hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 ## Piping different separators

-We can do more advanced commands with our separators by piping `AWK`.
+We can do more advanced commands with our separators by piping `awk`.
 For example, we can pull lines where coyote is the **SECOND** animal listed for Yosemite park.

 Before we do that let's take a step back.
 You may be wondering why on earth we need this kind of command.
-While something like this may not be particularly useful for Parker's data this kind of command is key for looking at some complex NGS files!
+While something like this may not be particularly useful for Parker's data, this kind of command is key for looking at some complex NGS files!

 For example take a look at this gff file